Martha Ryan

 • Level 1 Gottman Method Couples Therapy

-Martha, a Dallas native, and her husband, Pat, have been married since 1992 and have two adult daughters and a son in law, Becca and Josh, and Rachel.
+Martha, a Dallas native, and her husband, Pat, have been married since 1992 and have two adult daughters and a son in law.
 They are members at a local evangelical church where Martha serves in leadership for the women’s Bible Study and they serve in the marriage ministry as well.

-Dan Allendar – “The work of restoration cannot begin until a problem is fully faced.”
+Martha loves the quote by Dan Allendar that says, “The work of restoration cannot begin until a problem is fully faced.”